Beyond Smoothed Analysis: Analyzing the Simplex Method by the Book: Introduction

-In the initial phase we studied scientific literature, open-source code, and user manuals.
-We also interviewed developers working on seven different LP software packages.
+We will now briefly outline how we applied the above procedure to the simplex method in the present analysis.
+In the initial phase we studied the scientific literature, source-code, and user manuals of simplex implementations, and we interviewed developers working on multiple different LP software packages.
 A primary role in this phase was played by the titular textbooks \cite{orchardhaysbook, marosbook} which describe how to implement a simplex method.
 After observing the prominent role that numerical tolerances are given in both books (on which we will elaborate later), we verified their importance by way of inspecting both the source code of open-source LP solvers and the user manuals of closed-source LP solvers.
 Because the simplex method is a popular and well-documented algorithm, we were able to draw on a diverse array of sources and identify points of broad agreement.
-The outcomes of the first phase are described in \Cref{sec:bythebooksimplexfindings}.
+The outcomes of this phase are described in detail in \Cref{sec:bythebooksimplexfindings}.

-The second phase was a more subjective process, during which we turned our observations into mathematically stated assumptions.
-We balanced verisimilitude with our observations against the tractability of the upcoming mathematical analysis.
-Throughout this phase, we did our best to identify assumptions that would result in the strongest possible upper bound on the number of pivot steps.
-That is, we aim for a traditional, theoretical performance guarantee which, when all parameters are filled in with plausible values, gives the strongest possible conclusion in terms of how well this bound is reflecting an algorithm's behavior in practice.

-In the third and final phase, we used our new mathematical assumptions on the data and the algorithm to prove running time bounds.
-This phase was thus spent on more traditional theorem/proof work.
-During this phase of the work, we found that the \emph{mean width} (a type of mixed volume of a convex body, see, e.g., \cite{convexbodies-brunnminkowski}) of the feasible set naturally appeared in our proofs.
-For that reason, we went back and made one more observation that we had not thought to make during the first phase: we performed measurements on the MIPLIB 2017 dataset \cite{miplib} to find typical values for the mean width.
-Although we broke the intended by the book research flow with this step, we belief it to be justified nevertheless.
-The mean width is a comparatively easy quantity to measure, which meant that there was no need to revisit the subjective work of the second phase.

-Note that the order of the phases is important.
-In particular, the determination of parameters whose values are---in practical reality---constrained and the determination of those values occurs in each iteration of the proof process \textit{before} the production of theoretical running time bounds.
-That is, it is contrary to by the book analysis to produce a theoretical bound (using whichever parameters prove to be mathematically fruitful) and to only then search for explanations as to why these parameters may be bounded in practice.
-By \textit{basing} the theoretical approach on observed reality, we argue that this methodology is better equipped to produce accurate explanations for observed reality.